driskell/log-courier/docs/Configuration.md

 ### `"method"`

 *String.
 Optional.
-Default: "failover"
+Default: "random"
-Available values: "failover", "loadbalance"*
+Available values: "random", "failover", "loadbalance"*

 Specified the method to use when managing multiple `"servers"`.

+`"random"`: Connect to a random server on startup.
+If the connected server fails, close that connection and reconnect to another random server.
+Protection is added such that during reconnection, a different server to the one that just failed is guaranteed.
+This is the same behaviour as Log Courier 1.x.

-`"failover"`: Connect to all servers, preferring the first server in the list that has not failed.
-If the preferred server fails, gracefully failover to the next available server.
-When a server recovers that is more preferred than the current server, failback gracefully.
+`"failover"`: The server list acts as a preference list with the first server in the list the preferred server, and every one after that the next preferred servers in the order given.
+The preferred server is connected to initially, and only when that connection fails is another less preferred server connected to.
+Log Courier will continually attempt to connect to more preferred servers in the background, failing back to the most preferred server if one becomes available and closing any connections to less preferred servers.

-`"loadbalance"`: Connect to all servers, load balancing events between them.
+`"loadbalance"`: Connect to all servers and load balance events between them.
 Faster servers will receive more events than slower servers.
-Equally fast servers will receive events in a round robin fashion.
+The strategy for load balancing is best acknowledgement latency.
+Servers that acknowledge quicker will receive more events.

 ### `"reconnect"`